dentarg/auth0-blog/_posts/2017-08-18-integrating-spring-data-jpa-postgresql-liquibase.markdown

 }
 ```

 This class doesn't use any new annotation, or any new feature.
-It simply uses the `@Data` annotation to avoid the boilerplate code, the JPA annotations to mark as a managed entity with a primary key, and the `@ManyToOne` along with `@JoinColumn` to indicate that many alternatives may exist to a single question.
+It simply uses the `@Data` annotation to avoid the boilerplate code, the JPA annotations to mark it as a managed entity with a primary key, and the `@ManyToOne` along with `@JoinColumn` to indicate that many alternatives may exist to a single question.

 Both the `Alternative` and `Question` entities have two properties in common.
 A text (`String`) property to hold the `description` of the alternative/question, and a numerical (`long`) order that defines on what order the alternative will be shown in the question, or the question will be shown in the exam.
 Besides that, `Alternative` has a `boolean` property called `correct` to indicate if it is the correct answer or not.